lammps/lammps/doc/src/pair_gran.rst

 If two particles are moving away from each other while in contact, there is a possibility that the particles could experience an effective attractive force due to damping.
-If the *limit_damping* keyword is used, this fix will zero out the normal component of the force if there is an effective attractive force.
+If the *limit_damping* keyword is used, this option will zero out the normal component of the force if there is an effective attractive force.